emuise/code-structProdSem/scripts/manuscript/manuscript.md

 Variation partitioning is traditionally displayed using a Venn diagram, in which the percentage of variance explained by each dataset is in a circle, and the overlap between circles represents the overlap in variance explained.
-All variation partition analyses were done in R [@R-base] version 4.2.2 using the **vegan** package [@R-vegan].

-RDA and variation partitioning analyses were conducted for all samples, as well as individually across each BEC zone and forest type.
-The results were aggregated to BEC zone groups (see @sec-study-area for visualization).
+RDA and variation partitioning analyses were conducted for all samples in the ecosystem sampling scheme, as well as individually across each ecosystem and forest type.
+The results were aggregated to BEC zone groups (see @sec-study-area).
+All RDA and variation partitioning calculations were done in R [@R-base] version 4.2.2 using the **vegan** package [@R-vegan].

 All code associated with the processing and analysis is available at https://github.com/emuise/code-structProdSem.